 3 Notification

-In accordance IMT-ADV/25, GCS Proponent IEEE notifies ITU-R that a revision to the Wireless-Advanced RIT of Annex 2 of Rec.
+In accordance IMT-ADV/25, GCS Proponent IEEE notifies ITU-R that a revision to the WirelessMAN-Advanced RIT of Annex 2 of Rec.
 ITU-R M.2012 will be proposed per the Revision 1 schedule.
 The proposal will involve modification of the GCS.

 4 Additional Information